FoNDUE-HTR/FONDUE-ES-CORDEL-19/Grountruths/Varios-GroundTruth-Test-Alto/README.md

-# Groundtruths test
+# Groundtruths test (:arrows_clockwise: In progress !)

 In view of determining the best image pre-processing for Kraken OCRed, we set up a series of tests on our Grountruth corpus.
 To do this, we performed different images processing of our corpus from a notebook that we wrote for this purpose.
-All models are created on the same Alto XML files and training sets (more information about the sets [here](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/README.md#split)), only the images change.
+All models are created on the same Alto XML files and training sets (more information about the sets [here](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/README.md#split)), only the images change, and all trainings were started with this command:

-All trainings were started with this command `ketos train -t /Varios-OCR-files/Grountruths/Split/train.txt -e /Varios-OCR-files/Grountruths/Split/eval.txt -f alto -d cuda "${XML_FOLDER}/*.xml`
+`ketos train -t /Varios-OCR-files/Grountruths/Split/train.txt -e /Varios-OCR-files/Grountruths/Split/eval.txt -f alto -d cuda "${XML_FOLDER}/*.xml`

-The complete script is available [here](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/submission-script.sh), and the notebook with the image processing [here](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/Varios-GroundTruth-Test-Alto/ImagesTreatments.ipynb).
+The complete submission script is available [here](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/submission-script.sh), and the notebook with the image processing [here](https://github.com/DesenrollandoElCordel/Varios-OCR-files/blob/main/Grountruths/Varios-GroundTruth-Test-Alto/ImagesTreatments.ipynb).

 ## Test results